Rising calls for impeachment may not alter U.S. House Democrats' course

 Support for an impeachment inquiry has surged about 30% among Democrats in the House of Representatives since former Special Counsel Robert Mueller testified on July 24 about his probe of Trump and Russian interference in the 2016 election, a Reuters headcount shows.

-The latest tally lists 116 lawmakers favouring impeachment proceedings, two shy of a majority of House Democrats, whose ranks total 235 members.
+The latest tally lists 116 lawmakers favoring impeachment proceedings, two shy of a majority of House Democrats, whose ranks total 235 members.

 Support stood at 89 lawmakers days before Mueller’s appearance and there could be a pro-impeachment majority among Democrats well before the House returns from its summer recess on Sept.
 9.